India's COVID tally passes 25 million; cyclone complicates efforts in Modi's state

 “Part of the problem seems to be the fact that there is political decision-making in the areas that are purely technical.
 The political leadership should give a free hand to technical experts to decide and implement new strategies.”

+India, the world’s largest vaccine maker, halted exports a month ago after donating or selling more than 66 million doses, and government sources told Reuters it was unlikely to resume major exports of vaccines until at least October to prioritise domestic needs.

-U.S. President Joe Biden announced on Monday that his administration would send at least 20 million more COVID-19 vaccine doses abroad by the end of June.
-Biden has been under pressure to share vaccines to help contain worsening epidemics from India to Brazil, where new, more contagious coronavirus variants have become rampant.
+India was one of the countries likely to benefit from U.S. President Joe Biden announcement on Monday that his administration would send at least 20 million more COVID-19 vaccine doses abroad by the end of June.

 Reporting by Sumit Khanna in Ahmedabad, Rama Venkat in Bengaluru, Shilpa Jamkhandikar in Mumbai, Neha Arora and Tanvi Mehta in New Delhi; Writing by Simon Cameron-Moore